Mission Statement

 B. No alcoholic beverages will be served or present during meetings of the North Carolina Jail Administrators’ Association.
 No NCJAA funds shall be used to purchase alcoholic beverages.

-C. The Rules of Order for the North Carolina Jail Administrators’ Association shall be Robert’s Rule of Order, in its most recent revision, in all instances not covered by the Constitution and By-Laws.
+C. The Rules of Order for the North Carolina Jail Administrators’ Association shall be Robert’s Rules of Order, in its most recent revision, in all instances not covered by the Constitution and By-Laws.

 ARTICLE V

-Only active members and life members eligible to vote may serve on the Board of Directors.
+Only active members who are full-time employees with a Sheriff’s Office or a District Confinement Facility and hold a general Detention Officer certification through the North Carolina Sheriffs’ Education and Training Standards Commission may serve on the Board of Directors.
+If a Director retires in good standing from their agency during their three-year term of office, they may remain in that position until the next annual conference at which time someone will be elected to fill the remainder of that term.
 Directors shall serve three-year terms, which shall be staggered.
 Four Directors will be elected by vote of the active membership present and voting at each annual conference.

 ARTICLE VI